 1.1 As part of its commitment to enabling a lifelong journey of growth and development, the University of York offers a series of 100% online programmes, known as York Online, aimed primarily at mid-career professionals seeking to enhance their careers or transition into new ones.
 Students on these programmes represent a distinct population within the University, with the majority being mature learners with full-time work and family commitments that may need to take precedence over their studies from time to time.
 The University recognises the diversity of experience and barriers to attainment that our York Online students may encounter.
-In response, the University aims to provide a support environment that enables students to respond flexibly to changes in their circumstances and manage their learning and progression on the programme.
+In response, the University aims to provide a supportive environment that enables students to respond flexibly to changes in their circumstances and manage their learning and progression on the programme.

 1.2 Studying at Masters level alongside employment represents a significant commitment and can often be challenging.
 Students have a responsibility to manage their time and workload effectively, monitor their engagement with the programme and plan accordingly.
+The University expects all students to monitor their progress through the programme, consider whether they have any personal circumstances that may affect their ability to study, and inform the University of whether or not they intend to register for an upcoming module.
-The University expects that all students who have selected and paid for a module in the current teaching period will be actively studying that module and able to engage effectively.

-1.3 The University has policies in place to support students experiencing disruption to their studies and/or assessment.
-These are the York Online Fit to Sit / Submit policy and the York Online Study Breaks / Leave of Absence policy.
-Students experiencing difficulties are strongly encouraged to inform the University through one of these policies.
-However, where the impact of a student's circumstances is so severe that they are unable to effectively engage with these policies in a timely fashion, they may request repeat study via the appropriate form
+1.3 The University expects that all students who have registered for a module will be actively studying that module and able to engage effectively.
+Where work, family or other life commitments impact a student's ability to engage with their studies, the University has policies in place to support students experiencing disruption to their studies and/or assessment.
+These are the York Online Fit to Sit / Submit policy and the York Online Registration, Absence and Engagement policy.
+Students experiencing difficulties are strongly encouraged to inform the University through one of these policies as soon as they become aware of a potential disruption to their studies.

+1.4 However, the University recognises that sometimes the impact of a student's circumstances is so severe that they are unable to effectively engage with these policies in a timely fashion.
+In such cases, the student may request Repeat Study via the appropriate process.